yeady88/wats3010-skills-1/4-layout-horizontal/README.md

   nav a:hover {
     background-color: aqua;
   }

 ```
 - Finally mark the link that represents the content you're viewing as active.
-You need to add `class="active` to the home link and then specify contrasting colors for the active link.
+You need to add `class="active"` to the home link and then specify contrasting colors for the active link.
 ```
 nav li .active {
   background-color: black;